nmon/probeflow/README.md

 In this setup guide, we'll be using:

 * nprobe: capturing packets and sending json reports to Facetflow's ES Bulk API *(with basic auth)*
-  * nprobe: "Elasticsearch JSON Export" plugin with direct Bulk insert and indexing functionality
+  * nprobe: "Elasticsearch JSON Export" plugin with direct Bulk insert and indexing functionality **
-* qbana: connecting to facetflow w/ user authentication option *(hosted local or remotely)*
+* qbana: connecting to facetflow w/ user authentication option *(hosted locally or remotely)*

 *Note: A free or paid account at [Facetflow](https://facetflow.com/) is required.*
+**Note: Requires a PRO license from [ntop.org](http://www.nmon.net/shop/)
 <br>

 ## ![](http://www.ntop.org/wp-content/uploads/2011/08/nboxLogo.gif) Installation